rajnish76/Node-Weather-API/README.md

 ## Usage

-It convert address into geocode and then give weather details It uses two APIs
+It convert address into geocode and then give weather details.
+It uses two APIs :-
 - openweathermap
 - mapbox